 The theory behind pensions and social security is as simple today as when the system was first devised: the citizens of a country should contribute towards a general fund when they are working and in good health, and in return, that fund will help provide for their welfare when they are sick, unable to work or when in retirement.

 The problem is particularly acute in the USA.
-The American system includes a state pension for all (social security), Medicare—free health insurance for the elderly and a number of other smaller programmes including Medicaid—health cover for the poor and temporary unemployment support.
+The American system includes a state pension for all (social security), Medicare—free health insurance for the elderly, and a number of other smaller programs including Medicaid—health cover for the poor and temporary unemployment support.
 However, the system is facing a major crunch as the baby boomer generation retires.

 For example, the share of the US population aged 65 is set to increase from 12 percent to nearly 21 percent by 2050, with this crop of pensioners living longer and demanding more medical care than ever before.